Karlo-Hosting/JavaDemoBot/README.md

         new DemoBot();
     }
 }
+<em>With the JDABuilder you can make the jda variable functionable, in other words the variable is clear now but we will have to fill it with information.</em>
 ```

 32. Now you have to set a few variables:
  - Set the Activity of your bot with ```builder.setActivity(Activity.playing("on Karlo Hosting."));``` in the brackets after Activity you can press Strg + Space for
  the options you can set.
+ <em>This will set the activity your bot is doing like in discord "Is watching YouTube"</em>

  - Set the status of your bot with ```builder.setStatus(OnlineStatus.ONLINE);``` in the brackets after OnlineStatus you can press Strg + Space again for the options.
+ <em>Set the online status of your bot like discord: Online, Do not Disturb...</em>

  - *Your bot has to set the intents he will use.
 So write ```builder.setEnabledIntents(GatewayIntent.MESSAGE_CONTENT);``` for the usage of this Demo Bot.
+<em>This is neccessary for the Discord API, that they are knowing what your bot could do.</em>
 Those with * are neccessary.
 In every case you have to import the GatewayIntent, OnlineStatus or the Activity class like descrbed above.

 33. Next we will have to build the JDA with ```jda = builder.build();``` so it will look like this